uncharted-flatware/jsonforms-primevue-monorepo/packages/jsonforms-primevue/DOCS.md

 **Options:**
 - All common options (focus, descriptionDisplay, labelPlacement, displayOnly)
 - `emptyMessage`: Custom message to display when the array is empty (defaults to "No items found")
+- `elementLabelProp`: Property to use as the label for each array item
+- `showSortButtons`: Enable buttons to reorder array items
+- `detail`: Controls how array items are rendered.
+Can be one of:
+  - `"DEFAULT"`: Renders a simple control without any special detail view
+  - `"GENERATED"`: Automatically generates a UI schema based on the item's schema properties
+  - `"REGISTERED"`: Uses a registered UI schema for the item's type, falling back to generated if none found
+  - `{ type: "Layout", elements: [...] }`: Uses the provided UI schema directly to render each item

 **Features:**
 - Add new items with the "+" button